 Easy Pesto Lemon Rice

-Whenever you have some pesto in the fridge, this Easy Pesto Lemon Rice is a delicious way to use it, and this recipe is meatless, low-glycemic, gluten-free, and South Beach Diet Phase Two if you use low-glycemic rice!
-Use Side Dishes to find more recipes like this one.
+Whenever you have some pesto in the fridge, Easy Pesto Lemon Rice is a delicious way to use it to make a tasty side dish!

 Easy Pesto Lemon Rice is a great side dish any time you have a few tablespoons of leftover pesto in the fridge.
 I made this on Saturday night when my niece Alyson, her fiance Nick, and their friend Rachel came for what we call a “cooking lesson.”
 The truth is that all three of them are pretty good cooks, but it’s been fun teaching them some techniques they might be hesitant to try on their own.